EV Battery Degradation Calculator

 A Tesla Model 3 Long Range owner in Portland, Oregon, has driven 36,000 miles over three years.
 The vehicle charges overnight on Level 2 to 80% daily, with DC fast charging used roughly once a month.
 Portland's climate is mild (average annual temperature around 53°F).

 This vehicle's battery is well within the healthy range at this age.
-The mild climate and Level 2 charging represent near-ideal conditions.
-The rate of loss will continue to slow — years four and five will likely add less than 1% combined additional loss.
+The mild climate and Level 2 charging represent near-ideal conditions — the slowest cohort in the fleet data.

 Worked Example: Five-Year-Old Nissan Leaf in Arizona